blindij/talk_eunis19/presentation.md

 * Reproducible research

 ???
-* The format is very similar to the Software Carpentries
+* The format is very similar to the Software Carpentry
 * It is talk, type along, discussions and exercises - all interleaved
 * A lot of focus on Git and GitHub
 * Reproducible research contains exercises with Snakemake, make and using Zenodo, https://zenodo.org/